 Japanese culture is often described as refined, respectful, and deeply connected to everyday behaviour.
-But beyond the surface-level customs lies a more subtle rhythm — one shaped by awareness of others, attention to detail, and an appreciation for harmony in daily life.
+Beyond surface-level customs lies a subtle rhythm — one shaped by awareness of others, attention to detail, and an appreciation for harmony in daily life.
+Understanding these nuances enriches travel experiences and helps visitors navigate Japan with confidence and respect.

 A Culture Built on Subtlety and Respect